Supporting Community Through Reading

 Noon-2:00pm

-Families are invited to a day of hands-on, engaging activities inspired by Kindred.
-Participants can unleash their creativity with a themed art project, plant an herb garden alongside the Garden Club of Colusa County, and build a time capsule inspired by Dana’s time-traveling adventures.
+Families were invited to a day of hands-on, engaging activities inspired by Kindred.
+Participants unleashed their creativity with a themed art project, planted an herb garden alongside the Garden Club of Colusa County, and built a time capsule inspired by Dana’s time-traveling adventures.

-A self-guided tour of the local history museum will round out the experience, connecting hands-on fun with the stories of the past.
+A self-guided tour of the local history museum rounded out the experience, connecting hands-on fun with the stories of the past.

-This event offers a mix of learning, crafting, and exploration that’s perfect for all ages.
+This event offered a mix of learning, crafting, and exploration for all ages.

 VIRGINIA READ DAY EVENTS